Love is all about the toothpaste

 With Mike, I felt heartbroken.
 I wanted him to believe that I deserved to enjoy my pursuits as much as he did.
 I wanted him to understand the immense pressure I felt in making our lives go.
 I didn’t want to be another woman who gave up her career so her husband could have his.

 I felt undervalued and insignificant.
+Out love had gotten lost in the midst of our struggles.
 I felt hopeless – that I would never be able to do enough to adequately support us, but even if I could, I would never be happy doing it.

 I didn’t see our marriage working out with the situation as it was.
 We talked about separation and divorce multiple times.
 Every time the word “divorce” came out of my mouth my heart broke a little more than the time before.